Aveek-Saha/wordle-solver/README.md

 # Wordle Solver

-A solver for the official Wordle game.
+A solver for the [official Wordle game](https://www.nytimes.com/games/wordle/index.html).
+The daily Wordle solved below by the bot is updated automatically every day at 00:00 UTC.

 ## Today's Wordle